redhat-performance/quads/README.md

 ```

 ## Using the QUADS JSON API
-* All QUADS actions under the covers uses the JSON API v2
+* All QUADS actions under the covers uses the JSON API v3
    - Please [read about the QUADS RESTful API here](/docs/quads-api.md)
-* This is a systemd service you can start and interact with and listens on localhost ```TCP/8080```

 ## Additional Tools and Commands